7 Ways to Improve Customer Service in Schools

 4. Use the benefits of a live chat widget for school

 What’s a live chat?
-It’s something very similar to a messenger app that your students use to chat with each other.
+It’s something very similar to a messenger app that your pupils use to chat with each other.
 Anyone can enter their question there and send it to you immediately.
 In turn, you receive a notification on a desktop or mobile application.

 As live chat gurus who use it on a daily basis, we could devote the entire article to listing the merits of the tool.
 In short, live chat software allows you to reduce the feedback time and keep it within just 2 minutes, improve engagement, boost satisfaction rate, and eventually raise student retention.